AsBuiltReport/AsBuiltReport.Veeam.VB365/README.md

 ### :closed_lock_with_key: Required Privileges
 <!-- ********** Define required privileges ********** -->
 <!-- ********** Try to follow best practices to define least privileges ********** -->
-Only users with Local Administrator group permissions can generate a Veeam VBR As Built Report.
+Only users with Local Administrator group permissions can generate a Veeam VB365 As Built Report.

 ## :package: Module Installation